openconfig/gnoi/packet_link_qualification/index.md

 ### Link round-trip or one-way latency measurements

-Some service providers use measured link round trip or one way latency as part of their qualification process for link turn, often by comparing such values with those the circuit design predicts.
+Some service providers use measured link round trip or one way latency as part of their qualification process for link turn-up, often by comparing such values with those the circuit design predicts.
 For example, this informs us whether the path was built on “the correct side of the mountain”.
 A generator could be defined that passes timestamps in-band in both directions that the devices at the ends of the link under test would